-- If you have been RiB'd to another school that is not listed as a Highest Priority school, you will not be eligible to continue to receive either of the Highest Priority Incentives.
+- If you have been RiB'd to another school that is not listed as a Highest Priority school, you will not be eligible to receive either of the Highest Priority Incentives.

 - Employees who remain within DPS but not in an incentive-eligible position will not be eligible for the Highest Priority Retention Incentive.

-- Employees that meet all requirements and successfully serve in the month of May are eligible for payment in May.
-If employee is eligible for payment in May, remains actively enrolled in ProComp, and in a payable status, employee will also receive payment over the summer months (June - August).
+- Employees that meet all requirements and successfully serve in the month of May are eligible for May's payment (paid in June).
+If employee is eligible for May's payment (paid in June), remains active in a DCTA eligible position, and in a payable status during June and July, employee will also receive payment over the summer months (July 22 and August 22).
 The employee does not need a current CDE license or approved authorization in June, or July to qualify for payout during the summer months.

 - Transfers out of DCTA: Your DCTA position's last day in a payable status will determine when you receive the last incentive payment.
 If your DCTA position's last payable status day is in June, you will receive your last incentive payment on July 22 for the month of June; if your DCTA position's last payable status day is in July, you will receive your last incentive payment on August 22 for the month of July.